SIEM Integration

 ./events2logger run

-An invalid API Key will generate the following output:
+An invalid API Key or email/password will generate the following output:

 INFO[0000] Setting JSON format for output